This post is about how to survive the expensive holidays when you’re broke.

 Related Post: How To Stop Buying Gifts No One Wants

-You will be surprised how many people would appreciate a $10 or $20 gas or Shein gift card more than receiving an item they might actually never use.
+You will be surprised how many people would appreciate a $10 or $20 gas or Boohoo gift card more than receiving an item they might actually never use.

 You really don’t need to go crazy with the decorations – less is more.

-Furthermore, if you already own these items, don’t be tempted to replace them.
+Furthermore, don’t be tempted to replace these items if you already own them.

 Only replace these items if they’re damaged, and they’re too expensive or time-consuming to repair.